Jim Chaffin

-Jim Chaffin is the original drummer for the Crucified and Fasedown and has played with many other acts, such as Deliverance, the Blamed and Left Out.
+Jim Chaffin is an American musician.
+He is the original drummer for the Crucified and Fasedown and has played with many other acts, such as Deliverance, the Blamed and Left Out.

 History

 Jim Chaffin was born in Madera, California and began playing drums at the age of 12 and shows at the age of 15.
 Chaffin started his musical career in the Christian hardcore band, the Crucified.
 Chaffin founded the band along Guitarist Greg Minier, Bassist Kirk Palmer, and Vocalist Wayne Stonecipher in Fresno, California.
 The band formed in 1984 as K.G.B.
 Before the band changed their name to the Crucified, Lead Vocalist Wayne Stonecipher left the band and was replaced by Mark Salomon.

 The name, the Crucified, came from Chaffin thinking of random names that would fit a Christian band.
 The Crucified added "For I have been crucified with Christ, therefore I no longer live, but Christ lives in me." to their name whenever they wrote it.
 Soon after, in 1986, bassist Kirk Palmer quit the band and was replaced by his brother Trevor.
 Trevor Palmer quit the band in 1988 and was replaced by Mark Johnson.
 The band recorded their debut self-titled album in 1988 and was released in 1989, before Johnson was fired from the band.
 Jeff Bellew was then recruited.
 Chaffin joined the Christian Thrash Metal band Deliverance in 1990 when original drummer Chris Hyde left the band, filling in until former Recon drummer John Christianson joined the band.
 The Crucified recorded their second album, The Pillars of Humanity in 1991.
 The band disbanded in 1993, and played a reunion/final show on the Cornerstone Festival 1995 bill.

 Before the Crucified's reunion show, Bryan Gray hired Chaffin to perform drums with the Blamed, a punk band out of California.
 The two had met during their respective tenure as touring musicians for Mortal and recording on their entry in the Intense Live Series.
 With Chaffin, they recorded 21, Frail, and two other albums before he departed in 1999.
 Chaffin took this time to focus on his other projects, including Fasedown and Left Out.
 Chaffin played drums on Left Out's Pride Kills album, another project of Gray's.